- Commuter Services Home

 Contact an Intercity Transit Vanpool Coordinator by calling (360) 786-8800 or visit their Vanpool Program webage.

-Throughout the month of June, all UW vanpool participants are required to confirm their vanpool and U-PASS memberships by completing the online U-PASS Vanpool Subsidy Form.
-Complete your form today to ensure that you continue to receive the monthly U-PASS vanpool subsidy.
+Throughout the month of June, all UW vanpool participants are required to confirm their continued vanpool participation and U-PASS subsidy eligibility by completing the online U-PASS Vanpool Subsidy Form and renewing their U-PASS.
+All U-PASSes and vanpool subsidies expire on June 30 so complete your renewals on or before June 30 to avoid interruptions to your vanpool subsidy and U-PASS service.

 Preferential Loading Registration for Vanpools on Washington State Ferries